naru-jpn/pencil/README.md

 #### Read struct with default parameters

-Define writable and readable custom struct with default values.
+Define custom struct with default parameters.
 You need not to `try` if all properties have default values or optional.

 ```swift
 struct Sample: CustomReadWriteElement {